DrItanium/quodigious/README.md

 number 5!
 I haven't been able to verify this for 14-19 digits (without the code I have now it would've taken in literal years to compute!) though.
 So in the case of 4 digits through 13 digits I do not even bother computing any numbers whose most significant digit is 5!
+I have even gone so far as to removing all checks for digits which contain 5 as well !
+I had to hard code body<3> because of this.
+However, I think this is a safe assumption

 In essence all of the code I have written is centered around reducing the